-Now that the boards are cut, it’s time to add them to the plywood.
-First, put some liquid nails on the back of one 6″ board.
-Then place onto the plywood (start at one edge) and adjust until the sides are equal.
+Now that the boards are cut, it’s time to attach them to the plywood.
+First, put some Liquid Nails on the back of one 6″ board.
+Then, place onto the plywood (start at one edge) and adjust until the sides are equal.

 Using the 3/4″ finishing nails, nail the 6″ board to the plywood.
 Continue this process until the plywood is completely covered with cedar boards.

 Let these boards sit for 24 hours to let the Liquid Nails dry (this way, boards are not moving around).
 Once the 24 hours are up, it’s time to add the trim.

 To make sure you give the door the correct overlap, create a template from a scrap board.
 Mark a line on this board that is 1″ from an edge.
 This edge will then sit against the base (plywood and cedar boards) and the trim will extend to this line.

 But before you can put it all together, you need to cut the top and bottom trim piece.
 You will cut the width of the plywood piece plus 2″ – cut this twice (top & bottom).